nragusa/aws-newrelease-slack/README.md

 #### Add Slack WebhookURLs to Secrets Manager
 Since these URL(s) contain sensitive information, you should store them in [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) with encryption.

-First, come up with a sensisble name for this secret within AWS Secrets Manager.
+First, come up with a sensible name for this secret within AWS Secrets Manager.
 As a best practice, use a naming scheme that uses a hierarchy so you can easily restrict access by their ARNs.
 Once you have a name, export it into your environment as we'll reference it a few times:

 ```bash
 export SLACK_WEBHOOK_SECRET_NAME=your/path/to/slack/webhooks